project-bitmark/opentimestamps-server/README.md

-# OpenTimestamps Calendar Server
+# Open Timestamps Calendar Server

 This package provides the `otsd` daemon, a calendar server which provides aggregation, Bitmark timestamping, and remote calendar services for OpenTimestamps clients.
 You *do not* need to run a server to use the OpenTimestamps protocol - public servers exist that are free to use.
-That said, running a server locally can be useful for developers of OpenTimestamps protocol clients, particularly with a local Bitmark node running in regtest mode.
+Running a server locally can be useful for developers of OpenTimestamps protocol clients, particularly with a local Bitmark node running in regtest mode.